servalproject/batphone/CURRENT-RELEASE.md

 carries, it may consume a lot of space, speed and battery, and it may crash unexpectedly.

-This version of Serval Mesh requires [root permission][] on your Android device in order to put its WiFi into [AdHoc mode][].
-It can function without root permission, but will be limited to using an existing WiFi home network or hot spot, and may not work altogether.

-Serval Mesh will interfere with the normal operation of your Android device.
-In particular, while activated, it will take control of your device's WiFi network and use it to contact other Serval Mesh devices in the vicinity.
+Serval Mesh requests [root permission][] (super-user) on your Android device in order to put WiFi into [AdHoc mode][].
+If you grant super-user permission to Serval Mesh, then it will take control of your device's WiFi and use it to contact other Serval Mesh devices in the vicinity.
 This will cut it off from any existing WiFi network.
+If your device has no root access, or if you deny super-user permission to Serval Mesh, or if no other AdHoc mode devices are nearby, then Serval Mesh will revert to using WiFi in the normal [Client mode][].
+This should not interrupt conventional network access, but it could do so.
+If there is no nearby access point like a home WiFi router or public hot-spot then Serval Mesh will put your device's WiFi into [Access Point mode][] (turn on personal hotspot), which could give nearby devices access to your mobile data plan and cost you money.

 Serval Mesh telephony is a “best effort” service, primarily intended for when conventional telephony is not possible or cost effective, and MUST NOT BE